nozomugit/production-of-absence-nsfw/data/README.md

 # Data

-This directory contains the manual annotation data accompanying the paper.
+This directory contains data accompanying the paper.

 ## Files

 ### `manual_annotations.csv`

-Per-image manual observation labels for the ~316 NSFW-flagged hand sketch images analyzed in §3.3 and §4.1 of the paper.
+Annotation schema with a small set of example rows illustrating how per-image manual observation labels were structured (columns: `image_id`, `category`, `notes`).

->Note: This file documents the annotation schema with a small set of example rows, illustrating how per-image labels would be structured.
-The aggregate distribution used in the paper (and in Figure 1) is provided in category_counts.csv.
-Per-image labels for the full ~316-image subset are retained by the author and may be released in future work pending appropriate ethical review (see paper §8).
+The full per-image labels for the ~316-image subset analyzed in §3.3 and §4.1 of the paper are not included in this repository.
+They are retained by the author and may be released in future work pending appropriate ethical review (see paper §8).
+The aggregate distribution used in the paper and in Figure 1 is provided in `category_counts.csv` below.

 **Schema:**